JakovFreund/tabletop-assistant/tasks.md

 - implement the StatusEffectInstance dependsUpon() (careful for multiple sources) and removeOnSourceLostConcentration() ?
 - try to implement statuseffect procs with Spring @EventListener (test out by printing each step)
 - convert Items from enum to class
+- items need UUID
 - fill in items from 5eMagicItems.json, items.txt and 5eEquipment.json
 - add statuseffects from items
 - add unique slot icons (full and empty) to each TurnResource (also for custom)
 - add addictions (statuseffects) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
 - maybe move api.ts requests to seperate files ?
-- change UUID Source (for damage source, effect source...) to source object (sourceId is always gonna be Creature UUID though)
-- ItemEffect conversion
+- maybe make an ItemEffect enum (for lighted and similar)
-- Creature.setConcentration(Castable) - set on both creature attribute and add statuseffect.
 - CreatureService.removeConcentration(Creature) - check other creatures for matching statuseffects that need to be removed
 - when you drag a statuseffect on a creature, specify if saving throw is needed, what DC, and if affected creature has proficiency in that saving throw
 - ^^ If saving throw needed, pop-up that inputs roll amount and adds proficiency, skill modifier or whatever is needed. (log "Saving throw failed..." with all info)